-Strategist and content producer Juliana J. Bolden is known for leading the creation of digital products, social media strategy, and the production of TV/film/digital content for such brands as Wells Fargo, the Emmys, AT&T, the Image Awards, Grey Goose, BlackTree TV, and served on the 2016 Democratic National Convention Committee Specialty Media team.
+Digital strategist and producer Juliana J. Bolden is known for leading the creation of digital products, social media strategy, and the production of TV/film/digital content for such brands as Wells Fargo, the Emmys, AT&T, the Image Awards, Grey Goose, BlackTree TV, and served on the 2016 Democratic National Convention Committee Specialty Media team.

-An accomplished developer, content producer, marketing operations whiz, communications strategist, and reporter, Bolden is recognized for for running high quality, yet highly cost-efficient and scalable operations for commercial entities and nonprofit public advocacy organizations.
+An accomplished content producer, strategist, product developer and marketing operations whiz, Bolden is recognized for for running high quality, yet highly cost-efficient and scalable operations for commercial entities and nonprofit public advocacy organizations.